-ACT: New treatment option to address binge drinking behaviourDecember 19th, 2012 in Psychology & Psychiatry
+ACT: New treatment option to address binge drinking behaviourDecember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 As the Christmas-New Year party season nears its peak, psychology researchers from the University of Adelaide have completed the first study of its kind into a potential treatment for binge drinking behaviour among young people.

 They've found that a therapy known as "Acceptance and Commitment Therapy" (ACT), previously untested for binge drinking, could help people who need to curb their unhealthy drinking habits.

 "Given the size of the binge drinking culture in Australia and the lack of response to various interventions, it's important for us to investigate a range of treatment options for this behaviour," says Ms Danielle Hamann, a Clinical Masters of Psychology student at the University of Adelaide.

 ACT teaches people to identify thoughts and feelings that either push them to act against their values or interfere with them acting according to their values.
 ACT involves learning skills in accepting unavoidable events, uncontrollable emotions and thoughts.
 People learn to act in line with their values even while these thoughts and emotions occur.

 Ms Hamann has conducted a study of a brief (20-minute) ACT intervention involving more than 50 binge drinkers aged 18-38 years.
 Each participant was followed up one month after initially taking part in the study.